ragulbalaji/fast-neural-style-pytorch/README.md

 ```

 **Options**
-* `TRAIN_IMAGE_SIZE`: sets the dimension (height and weight) of training images.
+* `TRAIN_IMAGE_SIZE`: sets the dimension (height and width) of training images.
 Bigger GPU memory is needed to train with larger images.
 Default is `256`px.
 * `DATASET_PATH`: folder containing the MS-COCO `train2014` images.
 Default is `"dataset"`
 * `NUM_EPOCHS`: Number of epochs of training pass.
 Default is `1` with 40,000 training images
 * `STYLE_IMAGE_PATH`: path of the style image